cyberark/conjur-authn-k8s-client/design/fips-compliance.md

 ### Red Hat image

 We will also release a FIPS compliant Red Hat image of the `conjur-authn-k8s -client` to our Red Hat registry.
-Before we do that, we should create a `conjur-authn-k8s-client` FIPS project in the RH container registry.

-TBD - how do we create the FIPS project in the RH container registry?

 ### Performance